idsla/Scarlet-PETs/swift-pets-dev/centralized_solution/README.md

 - **Receiver Currency Frequency:** how often a currency is used in transactions for a receiver bank to receive funds
 - **Sender Currency Average Amount:** Average amount (per currency) per transaction by a sender bank
 - **Receiver Currency Average Amount:** Average amount (per currency) per transaction received by a receiver bank
-- **Sender Receiver Frequency:** how many transaction between each pair of sender bank and receiver bank
+- **Sender Receiver Frequency:** how many transactions between each pair of sender bank and receiver bank
 - **Receiver In Degree:** for each bank, how many unique banks have sent funds to it
 - **Date Diff:** date difference between `Timestamp`, `SettlementDate`